strongdan/Codecademy_Threadly/README.md

 # Codecademy Threadly Website
-Basic blog comments site using HTML, CSS and jQuery
+* Blog comments thread using HTML, CSS and jQuery
+* Stores comments entered by user and writes to page

 Access this site here: http://strongdan.github.io/Codecademy_Threadly